NaimShk07/MERN_Stack_Interview_Prep/PastInterviewQuestion/06_webpatriot.md

 ### ⚡ Reason

-- JSX is syntactic sugar for JavaScript expressions, and in JSX you can only use expressions, not statements.
+- JSX is syntactic sugar for JavaScript expressions, and in JSX you can only use `expressions, not statements`.
 - if-else is a statement, so it doesn’t work directly inside JSX.

 > In short: Use ternary, &&, or helper functions instead of raw if-else inside JSX.